New Providence, New Jersey: Geography

 According to the United States Census Bureau, New Providence borough had a total area of 3.71 square miles (9.61 km2), including 3.69 square miles (9.55 km2) of land and 0.02 square miles (0.05 km2) of water (0.57%).

 New Providence is bordered by Berkeley Heights to the southwest and south, and by Summit to the east in Union County; and to the north by Chatham Township, across the Passaic River, in Morris County.

 Much of the Murray Hill neighborhood lies in New Providence, with the remainder in Berkeley Heights; Other unincorporated communities, localities and place names within the borough include Tall Oaks, Johnsons Bridge, and West Summit.

 The borough lies on the western slope of Second Watchung Mountain.
 There are several creek beds carved into the landscape, most of which are forks and branches of Salt Brook.
-These creeks join together near the center of town then flow into the Passaic River, along the banks of which Passaic River Parkway is found.
+These creeks join near the center of town then flow into the Passaic River, along the banks of which Passaic River Parkway is found.
 Over nine percent of New Providence's land area is permanently protected, publicly owned parkland.
 Most of this land is wooded floodplain adjacent to the Passaic.
 Union County owns much of the riverfront parkland and New Providence owns the remainder.
 There are several borough-owned parks that bracket Salt Brook, including Veterans Memorial Park on South Street, Lions Park on Livingston Avenue, and Clearwater Park near the end of Central Avenue.